Exploring Hilbert-Space Fragmentation on a Superconducting Processor

+For $L=12$, as shown in the inset of Fig.~\ref{fig5}(b), we fit the experimental data for $l=2$ to $l=6$ with a linear function, and extrapolate to estimate the upper bound for the PE of the entire system, denoted as $S^{\mathrm{PE}}_{\mathrm{est}}$.
+The difference in estimated PE $\Delta S^{\mathrm{PE}}_{\mathrm{est}}\approx 6$ between the two initial states reflects the significant discrepancy between the Krylov subspaces corresponding to the two initial states.

-\textit{Conclusions and outlook.}--- In summary, we have reported the experimental observation of distinctively initial-state dependent dynamics in Stark systems, by studying the dynamics of imbalance and PE for initial states with varying domain wall numbers with system sizes up to $12 \times 2$.
-This experiment elucidates the crucial distinctions between SMBL and disorder-driven MBL, which we attribute to the HSF mechanism.
+\textit{Conclusions and outlook.}--- In summary, we have reported the experimental observation of distinctively initial-state dependent dynamics in Stark systems, by studying the dynamics of imbalance and PE for initial states with varying domain wall numbers.
+Our experimental results are primarily relevant for system sizes up to $12 \times 2$ and timescales of tunneling times up to $\bar{J}_\text{NN}t\sim 40$, qualitatively showcasing signatures of HSF in Stark systems.
+This experiment elucidates the crucial distinctions between the systems with weak linear and disordered potentials, demonstrating weak ETH due to HSF in the former and strong ETH in the latter.
+The distinctions are further numerically demonstrated for larger systems and longer timescales using MPS techniques in Supplementary Materials~\cite{supp}.
 Moreover, the close relation between the late-time imbalance and domain wall numbers of initial states indicates the presence of a more intricate landscape of the mobility edge in weak ergodicity-breaking systems like Stark systems~\cite{Zhang2021,Wei2022}, in contrast with disorder-driven MBL where mobility edge relies solely on energy~\cite{Guo2021_2}.

 The efficient readout of our superconducting processor enables the measurement of PE, offering direct evidence of HSF.
 However, it is a challenging experimental task for systems with a length of 12 or larger.
-To this end, the development of scalable experimental probes for HSF is a crucial task for the future, as it will facilitate further systematic investigations of HSF in Stark or other higher-dimensional weak ergodicity-breaking systems~\cite{Naik2023,Will2023}.
+To this end, we propose a scheme for estimating the upper bound of PE by measuring the local PE, which requires relatively fewer experimental measurements.
+As a direct measure of the Krylov subspace dimension, the PE, along with the associated local PE, merits systematic study in typical toy models of HSF, such as pair hopping models~\cite{Pai2019,Khemani2020,Sala2020,Moudgalya2021}.
+This approach will also enable further investigations of HSF in Stark systems or other higher-dimensional weak ergodicity-breaking systems~\cite{Naik2023, Will2023}.